PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

       system itself by editing the .txt file and reloading it (more information given in :ref:`modifying_feature`).

-Below is an example of the "Edit feature" system dialogue box, loaded with the "ipa2spe" transcription and feature file:
+Below is an example of the “Edit feature” system dialogue box, loaded with the “ipa2spe” transcription and feature file:

 .. image:: static/editfeatures.png
    :width: 90%